Filip-Anicic/Filip-Anicic.github.io/_posts/work/2023-01-25-HydraulicsSimulator.md

 - Debug tooling

-    Debug tooling and editor scripts were made to accelerate building and testing the simulator codebase.
+    Debug tooling and editor scripts were made to accelerate building and testing the simulator codebase in editor and in VR.
 	{% include video id="0c2YT3OLWrI" provider="youtube" %}
+    {% include video id="wXCZKMfzbFo" provider="youtube" %}